Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group: The metric rank of : Proof of Theorem 1.1.

-The main goal of this subsection is to determine the rank of $\Wphn$, that is, the largest $k$ such that $\mathbb{R}^k$ can be embedded isometrically into $\Wphn$.
+The goal of this section is to determine the rank of $\Wphn$, that is, the largest $k$ such that $\mathbb{R}^k$ can be embedded isometrically into $\Wphn$.
 As stated in Theorem \ref{embprop} the rank of $\Wphn$ is equal to $n$.

 Assume first that $k\leq n$.
 Since the map $\phi:\mathbb{R}^n\to\HH^n$ defined by $\phi(x):=(x,0,0)$ is an isometric embedding, we obtain that $\Phi:\mathbb{R}^n\to\Wphn$ defined by $\Phi(x):=\delta_{\phi(x)}$ is an isometric embedding as well.
 If $k\leq n$ then $\mathbb{R}^k$ embeds isometrically into $\mathbb{R}^n$, and thus the composition of the two embeddings provides an isometric embedding of $\mathbb{R}^k$ into $\Wphn$.